pratikabhang/DOCVIEW--AI-Document-Analyzer/README.md

 >
 > - Additionally, during high traffic periods, the server may take longer to respond, although we have employed [NGINX](#load-balancing) for load balancing and caching.

+### ⭐ If you like this project, please consider giving it a star on [GitHub](https://github.com/pratikabhang/CREDBUD--The-Student-Platform)!
+It helps a lot! ⭐